 To increase user privacy and mitigate device fingerprinting, Apple devices randomise the starting Timing Synchronisation Function (TSF) offset for all peer-to-peer and Access Point modes.
 This 56-bit random offset helps prevent an attacker from using the TSF value to defeat MAC address randomisation.
 The TSF offset for an interface is randomised whenever the interface MAC address changes.
-TSF offset randomisation support was added on the following devices with iOS 15, iPadOS 15, macOS 12.0.1, tvOS 15, visionOS 1.0 or later:
+TSF offset randomisation support was added on the following devices with iOS 15, iPadOS 15, macOS 12.0.1, tvOS 15 or visionOS 1.0, or later:

-- All iPhone models starting with iPhone 8 or later - All iPhone SE models starting with iPhone SE (2rd generation) or later - All iPad models starting with iPad Air (3rd generation) or later - · All Mac computers from late 2020 or later - All Apple TV models starting with Apple TV 4K (1st generation) or later - · Apple Vision Pro - · All HomePod models
+- All iPhone models starting from iPhone 8 or later - · All iPhone SE models starting from iPhone SE (2nd generation) or later - · All iPad models starting from iPad Air (3rd generation) or later - All Mac computers from late 2020 or later - All Apple TV models starting from Apple TV 4K (1st generation) or later - · Apple Vision Pro - · All HomePod models